Overview

 34° 02' S, 23° 02' E

 Knysna is a picturesque town with a beautiful lagoon, surrounded by lush forests and mountains.
 The town itself is not big, but there are plenty of things to see and do.
 One of the most iconic landmarks of the region is the ‘Knysna Heads’.
 These towering sandstone cliffs mark the entrance to the lagoon, where the waters of the Indian Ocean meet the calm lagoon.
-You can choose between multiple viewpoints from where you can enjoy a beautiful sunset, or you can go for a cruise in the Knysna Lagoon.
+You can choose between multiple viewpoints from where you can enjoy a beautiful sunset, or you can go on a cruise in the Knysna Lagoon.

 Besides sleeping with the elephants, they also offer different experiences to interact with the elephants (all ethical), which you can also book without staying overnight.